-Allen & Overy (A&O), Clifford Chance and Herbert Smith Freshfields Bruckhaus Deringer have all netted instructions on what could be Europe's largest infrastructure deal this year, the sale of Thames Water by German utilities group RWE.
+(A&O), Clifford Chance, Herbert Smith and Freshfields Bruckhaus Deringer have all netted instructions on what could be Europe’s largest infrastructure deal this year, the sale of Thames Water by German utilities group RWE.

 Clifford Chance is representing Alinta, the latest party to confirm its bid.
 If the Australian utilities group is successful it will launch a A$4bn (£1.6bn) share issue, the most capital an Australian company has ever raised.